devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-11-11/assignments.md

 The `foo()` function might e.g. pass the argument to `printf()`.
 Implement at least 2 different shared libraries that implement this plugin framework API.

-Gracefully skip the libraries that do not adhere to the plugin framework APIs.
+Gracefully skip the libraries that do not adhere to the plugin framework APIs (i.e. they miss the expected symbol).
 Copy one of the system libraries (from e.g. `/usr/lib` directory) to the current directory to test this out.

 Implement `init` and `fini` functions for the libraries that will print a label (library name and whether this is init or fini) to `stdout`.